San Francisco de Paula, Science Department.

 Hormones affect the wall of the uterus

-During the menstrual cycle, the wall of the uterus goes through four phases under the influence of two hormones, oestrogen and progesterone.
+During the menstrual cycle, the wall of the uterus goes through four phases under the influence of four hormones, oestrogen, progesterone, follicle-Stimulating Hormone (FSH) and luteinising hormone (LH).
 During the first phase, which lasts about five days, the lining of the uterus is shed, accompanied by a loss of blood.
 This time is a woman’s period or more correctly the menstrual phase or menstruation.
 The other phases of the cycle prepare the uterus to receive and protect a zygote:

 Menstruation: The uterus lining is shed.
 Blood and fragments of tissue leave the body through the vagina.
-Menstruation is triggered by a decrease in the concentration of progesterone.
-This phase last from 3 - 7 days.
+Menstruation is triggered by a decrease in the concentration of progesterone, which is a hormone produced by the ovaries whose main role is to maintain the endometrium throughout pregnancy.
+On the other hand, FSH is a hormone released by the pituitary gland that stimulates the growth of eggs in the ovaries.
+The menstruation phase last from 3-7 days.

 Make sure to understand this graph fully.
 Know the moment at which which hormone is active and the function of it.
 (So for FSH, LH, Estrogens ad Progesterone)